ivoyager/ivoyager-changelogs/README.md

 * We now have a dedicated I/O thread that does all resource loading and other I/O-adjacent tasks, such as building much of the solar system before attachment to the scene tree.
 Our solar system build was already fast but it's now blazingly fast!
 Unfortunately, we won't be able to use threads for the Web Planetarium until Godot 4.0.
 * Universe is now replaceable in ProjectBuilder.
 * Better feedback from save/load system for checking game-state consistency.
+* "Program nodes" are now children of Universe rather than Global.
+All nodes with persist data are now under Universe, which helps with recent save/load changes.
+* Removed Universe GDScript that didn't do anything.

 ## API-breaking changes
 * Save/load related functions moved from StateManager to new SaveManager.